natnicha/master-thesis-docker-manipulation-API/README.md

 ## Getting Started
 To start and test the service, follow the below instruction.

+### Setting Up The Environment
+1. Installing Python and Dependencies
+This repository is developed by Python.
+So, install [Python](https://www.python.org/) in your working environment.

+2. Our repository applies virtual environment development, [Pipenv](https://pipenv.pypa.io/en/latest/).
+By using this, you can simply install pipenv and create your working environment.
+Then install all dependencies using `pipenv install` or `pipenv sync`.

 ### Starting the service
 To run this service, go to a subfolder named `server`, and run the service by flask using the following command.
 ```